 The Bachelor of Applied Science – Forest Resources Management (BAS-FRM) program enables applicants with an AAS, or AAS-T in Natural Resources to combine their lower-division technical preparation with upper-division credits in forest resource management, resulting in a practical, application-oriented, four-year degree.
 New applicants can begin Fall, Winter, or Spring quarters.

-The Bachelor of Applied Science in Teacher Education (BAS-TE) program is designed to enable applicants with an AAS-ECE or an AA-DTA to combine their lower-division coursework with upper-division credits in education, resulting in a K-8 certification.
-This degree is designed with academic rigor enabling graduates to apply directly to Master level programs throughout the state.
-New applicants can only begin BAST courses Fall quarter.
+The Bachelor of Applied Science in Teacher Education (BAST) program is designed to enable applicants with an AAS-ECE or an AA-DTA to combine their lower-division coursework with upper-division credits in education, resulting in a K-8 certification with an English Language Learners endorsement.
+This degree is designed with academic rigor enabling graduates to apply directly to master level programs throughout the state.
+New applicants can only begin BAST courses every fall quarter.
 There are prerequisite courses required to enter the program.
-Program applications are available in December by emailing email@example.com .”
+Applications are accepted in Winter quarter for the following Fall cohort.
+Application deadlines will be announced in mid-January.
+Email email@example.com for additional information.